 A new friend?

 Have you added a new pet, a different animal or a baby to your household?
 Everyone needs to adapt to a new face.
 Tummy’s can be upset.

-- Where is your dog pooping?
-If your Cockapoo suddenly poops in new places, something is going on.
-Your dog usually has his or her favourite poop spots.
+- Where is your cockapoo pooing?
+If your Cockapoo suddenly poos in new places, something is going on.
+Your dog usually has his or her favourite poo spots.

-- Inspect the poop.
-The fun part of dog ownership.
-Loose and runny rather than the usual firm poop can be a sign of diarrhea.
+- Inspect the poo—the fun part of dog ownership.
+Loose and runny rather than the usual firm poo can be a sign of diarrhoea.

-- Runny poop should normally be a quick fix.
-Switch up the diet, check for secret snacking.
+- Runny cockapoo poo should normally be a quick fix.
+Switch up the diet, and check for secret snacking.
 It should solve the problem within days.

-- If it does not change and become firm, or you notice blood or mucus, see your vet.
+- If it does not change and becomes firm, or you notice blood or mucus, see your vet.

-It really is all about knowing your dog’s routine.
+It is all about knowing your dog’s routine.
 It starts with the training.
-Establishing poop spots for your Cockapoo and taking walks and poop-opportunities at regular times allows you to monitor the flow (so to speak).
-A happy, stress free Cockapoo will poop regularly and normally.
+Establishing poo spots for your Cockapoo and taking walks and poo opportunities at regular times allows you to monitor the flow (so to speak).
+A happy, stress-free Cockapoo will poo regularly and normally.
 Don’t be upset if there is suddenly a change, a random mess to clean or an accident.
 Note it and fix it.

 No products found.